Alejogb1/job-board/blog-data/why-is-rails-7-importmaps-and-aosjs-not-working.md

 id: "why-is-rails-7-importmaps-and-aosjs-not-working"
 ---

-, so you're having a classic head-scratcher with rails 7, importmaps, and aos.js not playing nicely together. i've been there, staring at the screen, wondering if i'd somehow angered the javascript gods. it's more common than we'd like, and the root cause can often be a subtle configuration issue or a misunderstanding of how these technologies interact. let's unpack it, going through some scenarios that mirror my own past struggles.
+, so you're having a classic head-scratcher with rails 7, importmaps, and aos.js not playing nicely together. i've been there, staring at the screen, wondering if i'd somehow angered the javascript gods. it's more common than we'd like, and the root cause can often be a subtle configuration issue or a misunderstanding of how these technologies interact. it, going through some scenarios that mirror my own past struggles.

 first off, importmaps. it's a beautiful concept, right? finally, ditching the npm node module hell for modern browsers and their native module loading. but, like any powerful tool, it has its quirks. my first real encounter was when i upgraded an older rails project. i was all excited about the simplicity, but aos.js just refused to animate anything. the console was surprisingly silent, no errors, just… nothing. turned out, i wasn't including aos correctly in my importmap configuration. this is one of the main areas where a misconfiguration will just make it silently fail.